An estimate for the radial chemical distance in $2d$ critical percolation clusters: Introduction

 From the physics literature \cite{EK85,Grassberger99,HN84,HTWB85,HHS84,HS88,ZYDZ12}, it is expected that there exists an exponent $s>1$ such that if $A$ and $B$ are at Euclidean distance $n$, then:

-Here, $A\leftrightarrow B$ is the event that $A$ and $B$ are connected by a path of open edges.
+Here, $\{A\leftrightarrow B\}$ is the event that $A$ and $B$ are connected by a path of open edges.
 Despite remarkable progress on the derivation of other critical exponents, no approximation of the form \eqref{eqn: s-def} is known for any reasonable interpretation of $\approx$.
-See Schramm's survey \cite{Schramm11} for a list of problems where the determination of the exponent $s$ is listed as an important open problem.
+See Schramm's survey \cite{Schramm11} for a list of problems in percolation, where the determination of the exponent $s$ is listed as an important open problem.
 In particular, no clear connection has yet been discovered to the SLE process, which is used to derive other critical exponents in two-dimensional percolation.
-It is not at all clear how to relate the chemical distance, measured in lattice spacings, to any conformal invariant quantities.
+It is not at all clear how to relate the chemical distance, measured in lattice spacings, to any conformally invariant quantities.

-It is known from work of M. Aizenman and A. Burchard \cite{AB99} that unlike in the supercritical case, the chemical distance for critical percolation is super-linear: there is $\eta>0$ such that, with high probability
+It is known from work of Aizenman and Burchard \cite{AB99} that, unlike in the supercritical case, the chemical distance for critical percolation is super-linear: there is $\eta>0$ such that, with high probability

 if $A$ and $B$ are at Euclidean distance greater than or equal to $n$.
-The size of $\eta$ is not made explicit in \cite{AB99}, and no other lower bound is known.
+The size of $\eta$ is not made explicit in \cite{AB99} and no other lower bound is known.

-In \cite{KZ93}, Kesten and Zhang noted that if one restricts attention to paths inside a square box $B(n)=[-n,n]\times[-n,n]$, and lets $A=\{-n\}\times [-n,n]$ and $B=\{n\}\times [-n,n]$ be the two vertical sides of $B(n)$, one obtains an upper bound by considering the \emph{lowest crossing} $\ell_n$ of $B(n)$:
+In \cite{KZ93}, Kesten and Zhang noted that if one restricts attention to paths inside a square box $B_n=[-n,n]\times[-n,n]$, and lets $A=\{-n\}\times [-n,n]$ and $B=\{n\}\times [-n,n]$ be the two vertical sides of $B_n$, one obtains an upper bound by considering the \emph{lowest crossing} $\ell_n$ of $B_n$:

 By now standard computations, the expected size of the lowest crossing can be expressed in terms of the \emph{three-arm probability} to distance $n$: